pantsbuild/example-python/README.md

 # Targets

 Targets are a way of setting metadata for some part of your code, such as timeouts for tests and entry points for binaries.
-Targets have types like `python_binary`, `resources`, and `pex_binary`.
+Targets have types like `python_source`, `resources`, and `pex_binary`.
 They are defined in `BUILD` files.

 Pants goals can be invoked on targets or directly on source files (which is often more intuitive and convenient).